Know your audience: specializing grounded language models with listener subtraction: Results

 By contrast, when the second listener sees only a grayscale image, we see a rapid decrease in object prevalence and increase in color prevalence.
 However, this initial learning causes both listener accuracies to drop, as the speaker greedily uses colors that may not be image relevant.
 Then, from iterations 2.5k to 25k, the speaker slowly learns to use more accurate colors for each image, and the first listener's accuracy increases slowly but steadily (while the second listener stays at chance).
 At the end of training, color diversity is comparable with that produced by language prompts (see Section \ref{sec:prompting}, Tables \ref{tab:caption_prefix} and \ref{tab:fmnist_color_extended_prefix}), indicating that the speaker is using diverse, image-relevant colors.

 These experiments illustrate that the speaker model can optimize its reward in different ways depending on the pair of listeners---decreasing the second listener's accuracy, increasing the first listener's accuracy, or both.
-Each strategy produces meaningful, measurable changes in the speaker's language.

-Importantly, language drift is minimal---captions remain grounded by the above metrics, and show minimal structural drift (assessed by an independent language model's likelihoods, Appendix \ref{appx:language_drift}).
-For qualitative assessment, we show sample images, distractors, and speaker outputs in Appendix \ref{appx:samples}.
+Each strategy produces meaningful, measurable changes in the speaker's language, while keeping drift to a minimum.
+Captions show little structural drift (assessed by an independent language model's likelihoods, Appendix \ref{appx:language_drift}), as well as little semantic and pragmatic drift (as assessed by the above metrics).
+See Appendix \ref{appx:samples} for more images, distractors, and speaker ouputs.